 Medical History

 Who is your child's physician?
-Phon .e
+Phor ne

-Please note if your child has had any o of the following mo edical problem s and the age s at which these occurred?
+Please note if your child has had any of the following m edical problem ns and the age s at which these occurred?

-Disease Age Seve rity Disease Age Severity
+Disease Age Sev erity Disease Age Severity

-Mumps Allergi es
+Mumps Allerg ies

 Measles Earaches

-Chickenpox Asthm a_Pneumonia
+Chickenpox Asthm na Pneumonia

 Convulsions Diphtheria

 High Fevers Meningitis

-Hospitalization Headaches
+Hospitalization n Headaches

 Surgery

 Date of last hearing examination:

 Date of last vision examination:

-If your child is receiving medication, what is it?
+If your child is receiving medication

+, and the second

 What is the medication for?

-If your child or any member of the far
+If your child or any member of the fa

-with whom and for what purpose. = -
+with whom and for what purpose.

 Additional Information

-Since parents know their children bet ter than anyone els se, your overal l impressions s are important.
+Since parents know their children be etter than anyone el se, your overa ll impressions are important.
 How would you

-describe your child in general terms (e.g., happy, forget ful, active, curi ious, lazy, co nsiderate, etc any descriptions
+describe your child in general terms (e.g., happy, forget tful, active, cur rious, lazy, co nsiderate, etc any descriptions

 that might apply)?

 Name of Person Completing Form

 Relationship to Child

 Today's Date

-•